- 1. Introduction

 - Other organisations in order to prevent, detect or investigate financial crime or fraud;

-- Approved and appointed third party service providers used to arrange and administer policies;
+- Approved and appointed third party service providers used to arrange and administer policies, as well as third parties such as Fetchify to verify the information you provide;

 - Relevant legal and regulatory authorities;

-- Selected third party suppliers for the provision of operational and analytical systems such as call recording, quote engines, policy feature comparison services, analytical research and communication tools;
+- Selected third party suppliers for the provision of operational and analytical systems such as call recording, quote engines, policy feature comparison services, analytical research and communication tools, this may also include sensitive information;

 - Selected third party partners for the provision of marketing;

-- Selected third party partners for the provision of incentives and rewards, such as vouchers, movies and meals, and other reward schemes.
+- Selected third party partners for the provision of incentives and rewards, such as vouchers, movies and meals, and other reward schemes and allow LifeSearch to collect and share your feedback and reviews of our company.

 - Information you have provided us directly through our website or by phone.